Free Walking Tour Berlin

 The Soviet Union’s Advance

-As the war in Europe neared its end, the Soviet Union’s Red Army launched a major offensive against German forces.
-The Soviet advance progressed steadily, and by April 1945, they had encircled Berlin.
-Their strategic position and overwhelming strength allowed the Soviets to mount a determined assault on the city.
+When the war in Europe was winding down, the Soviet Union’s Red Army escalated an offensive against German forces.
+As the Soviet advance went steadily forward, in April 1945, they had encircled Berlin.
+The Soviets were in an excellent position and overwhelmed by their numbers, either meant to a determined assault upon the city.

 The Allied Western Front